jColeChanged/jColeChanged.github.io/jekyll/_posts/2010-12-09-lisp-has-average-performance-in-google-ai-competition.md

 The next step was to come up with some questions to answer.
 I've read a lot of the writing of Paul Graham, including his strong advocation for Lisp.
-So some of the questions which popped into my head as worth investigating were "Is Java really the language of the average programmer and how did Lisp do in comparison to Java?"
-Unfortunately, those questions can't be answered with these rankings due [selection bias][5].
+So some of the questions which popped into my head as worth investigating were related to the truth of the language's superiority.
+I wondered things like, “Is Java really the language of the average programmer?” and “How did Lisp do in comparison to Java?”

+Unfortunately, those questions can't be answered with these rankings for several reasons, including [selection bias][5].
 There is a sample bias in the dataset.
 Average programmers aren't joining AI competitions.
 So I had to come up with a better, more narrow, set of question.

 My second go produced much tamer variants of the previous questions.
 The first
 was: How close to the average are the Java programmers in this tournament?